nostr-resources/nostr-resources.github.io/index.md

 - [Metadata Nostr](https://metadata.nostr.com/) - a profile and following list backup tool.
 - [NostrSync](https://nostrsync.vercel.app/) - another service to backup profile AND nostr events.
+- [Follows Nostr](https://follows.nostr.com/) - recover lost contacts/follows.

 nostr can do more than just social media.

-- [Sendstr](https://sendstr.com/) - shared clipboard between devices over nostr.
+- [Listr](https://listr.lol/) - create and manage lists to use in supporting nostr apps.
 - [nosbin](https://nosbin.com/) - pastebin over nostr.
 - [Zap.Cooking](https://zap.cooking/) - create, explore or share recipes.
 - [Badges](https://badges.page/) - create badges and award them to your friends or followers.
-- [Emojis](https://emojis-iota.vercel.app/) - create or use emoji packs supported on most nostr clients.
+- [Emojis](https://emojito.meme/) - create or use emoji packs supported on most nostr clients.
-- [ZapGoals](https://goals-silk.vercel.app/) - create zap goals for fund raisers or other events.
+- [Pinja](https://www.pinja.in/) -pin urls as bookmarks.
 - [NsecBunker](https://nsecbunker.com/) - keep your nostr keys in a single place and provide fine-grained access to team members.

 ## Games